Emily Hinds, Regional Soil Coordinator

 Most states and territories have government departments that can supply you with:

-In addition there are also non-government organisations that focus on soils; farming systems groups and volunteer-based groups such as Landcare help develop, promote and contribute to better soil management practices.
-Take a look at the org directory {inset link} to find the relevant organisation for you.
+In addition there are also non-government organisations that focus on soils; farming systems groups and volunteer-based groups such as Landcare who help develop, promote and contribute to improved soil management practices.

 The latest news and events for soil practitioners